 When searching for a place to call home, you'll see a variety of listings available for rent.
-The differences between homes and apartments will be obvious, but what about the difference between an apartment and a condo?
+The differences between homes and apartments will be obvious, but what about the difference between an apartment vs. a condo?

 They may seem similar when it comes to specs or monthly rent, but there are actual differences between the two property types.
-These are significant enough to affect how your home, and the building it's in, operates on a daily basis, so they're important to understand.
+These are significant enough to affect how your home, and the building it's in, operate on a daily basis, so they're important to understand.

 The difference in ownership between condos and apartment buildings is the most significant distinction.
 It's something you'll notice in a rental listing.